alphagov/digitalmarketplace-contained/README.md

 Some likely users could be:

-- people outside the team (and even outside the organisation) who would like to be free to explore how the service works
 - architects who would like to have a Digital Marketplace environment running on their computer (with Docker being the only dependency)
 - product managers, designers, user researchers who would like to explore and use the service in their own time